transferzero/api-documentation/_docs/collection-details.md

 {% include language-tabbar.html prefix="collection-ghs" raw=data-raw %}

-Once the transaction is created the specified phone number will receive instructions on how to pay in the requested amount.
+Once the transaction is created, instructions for completing payment will be sent to the specified phone number.

-Please note that for MTN Cash,if the customer does not have enough funds to pay the transaction they might not receive the payment prompt to their phone.
-In this case the transaction request should be re-sent, once the customer has confirmed they have enough funds.

-Once the payment has been successfully done a `transaction.paid_in` webhook will be sent out.
+Once the funds have been successfully received from the sender, `payin_method.paid_in` and `transaction.paid_in` webhooks will be sent out.

 # UGX mobile collections

-To initiate a GHS mobile collections please use the following details:
+To initiate a UGX mobile collection, please use the following details (phone_number and mobile_provider used below are examples):

 {% capture data-raw %}
 ```javascript